Han-ovar777/IOT--Automated-Watering-System/README.md

-4.1 Basic Modules:
+Basic Modules:
 In this project we have defined different modules to enable watering system successful manner.

-Arduino UNO:It is a microcontroller board developed by Arduino.cc and based on Atmega328.
+1)Arduino UNO:It is a microcontroller board developed by Arduino.cc and based on Atmega328.
 Electronic devices are becoming compact, flexible and cheap that are capable of doing more function as compared to their predecessors that happened to cover more space, turned out costly with the ability to perform fewer functions.

-MOISTURE SENSOR: Soil moisture sensors measure the water content in soil.
+2)MOISTURE SENSOR: Soil moisture sensors measure the water content in soil.
 A soil moisture probe is made up of multiple soil moisture sensors.
 Technologies commonly used in soil moisture sensors include:
 - Frequency domain sensor such as a capacitance sensor.
 -Neutron moisture gauges, utilize the moderator properties of water for neutrons.
 -Electrical resistance of the soil.